 Holborn

-This ever-popular brasserie serves up amazing British fare (the pies are to die for) in an elegant yet vibrant atmosphere.
+This popular brasserie serves up excellent British fare (the pies are genuinely worth it) in an elegant atmosphere.
+A favourite amongst both locals and visitors.

 Address: 252 High Holborn, Holborn, London WC1V 7EN